 Most people referring to a damaged stomach lining talk about it in conjunction with gastritis, which is characterized by inflammation of the stomach lining.
-Gastritis appears in both acute and chronic forms, while the less common erosive gastritis can lead to ulcers and bleeding in the stomach lining.
+Gastritis presents in both acute and chronic forms.
+Less common is erosive gastritis, but it can be quite serious as it can lead to ulcers and bleeding in the stomach lining.

 Gastritis can be caused by bacteria and general weaknesses in your stomach lining.
-Symptoms for this condition (and most other related stomach lining conditions) include:
+The condition’s symptoms (and most other related stomach lining conditions) include:

 - Gas and bloating

-Thankfully, you can heal your stomach lining with some natural supplements that are easy to digest and filled with nutrients.
+The good news is that you may be able to heal your stomach lining with natural supplements that are easy to digest and filled with beneficial nutrients.

 Bovine colostrum is the milk-like fluid produced by cows in the few days immediately after giving birth, before the appearance of true milk.
-Colostrum is a rich source of proteins, carbohydrates, and healthy fats, along with vitamins, minerals, growth factors, and antibodies.
+Colostrum is a rich source of proteins, carbohydrates, and healthy fats, along with vitamins, minerals, growth factors, antibodies, and other immune-supporting bioactives.

-Colostrum also contains a wide range of immune factors which promote gut health and microbiome balance.
-These include colostrum polypeptides, sometimes called “proline-rich polypeptides” (PRPs), antibodies, immunoglobulins, lactoferrin, lactoperoxidase, and lysozyme.
+Additionally, colostrum contains a wide range of immune bioactives that promote gut health and microbiome balance.
+These include colostrum polypeptides, sometimes called proline-rich polypeptides (PRPs), antibodies, immunoglobulins, lactoferrin, lactoperoxidase, and lysozyme.

 - Lactobacillus rhamnosus: L. rhamnosus assists in the regulation of symptoms related to pathogen-induced diarrhea, antibiotic-associated diarrhea, and nosocomial diarrhea.
 L. rhamnosus may lessen anxiety and ease depression due to concurrent medications.
 Evidence suggests that L. rhamnosus’ existence in the microbiome is only transient and thus, exogenous supplementation is necessary.